What is this case about? from this link

 Physicians are employed by a private corporation often called a 501(a)—pursuant to the Corporate Practice of Medicine Doctrine, that is to ensure there is no interference (governmental, private, financial, etc.) in the care and treatment provided by provisions.
 Until 2014, Texas (like most states) prohibited hospitals and governmental entities from directly employing physicians.3 The 501(a) that employed Dr. Turk is Glen Rose Healthcare, Inc. Glen Rose Healthcare, Inc. is a non-party.
 Somervell District does not govern or manage Glen Rose Healthcare, Inc. Glen Rose Healthcare, Inc. has a board comprised of physicians who govern and administer the employment of physicians.
 Physicians within the 501(a) are tasked with the credentialing of doctors and review of care and treatment provided by providers with privileges at the hospital

 Actually, whether Glen Rose Healthcare Inc, which Somervell County taxpayers pay for as part of the budget, is a party is one of contentions of the lawsuit.
 (See also budget video in which salaries for 501a are included in the Somervell County Hospital District budget).
 Ray Reynolds hid part of his salary for the 501a in one part of the budget vs some more in another part (Video).
-Ray Reynolds claims that the 501a not part of Somervell County Hospital District is not true.
+Ray Reynolds claims that the 501a not part of Somervell County Hospital District is not 1.